 - Net profit per employee

 All these KPIs should be controlled at all times.
-Consequently, the timesheet app presents the main dashboard with the monthly movement of essential categories.
+Consequently, the time tracking software presents the main dashboard with the monthly movement of essential categories.

 What industries can use timesheet automation for profitability improvement